1. Why is this a 60 hour program when other Master’s Degrees are much less?

 9. Where do my reference letters for admission go to?
 Can they be emailed or faxed?

-Reference letters for admission to the Office of Graduate Admissions.
-They may be mailed through U.S. Mail, or faxed.
+References should complete the Program recommendation form found elsewhere on this website and mail or email that form to the Office of Graduate Admissions.
+They may be mailed through U.S. Mail, faxed, or e‐mailed to firstname.lastname@example.org.

 10. What is a Hybrid course?